syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 # Paging in Flutter DataGrid (SfDataGrid)

-The Datagrid interactively supports the manipulation of data using [SfDataPager](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager-class.html) control.
-This provides support to load data in segments when dealing with large volumes of data. `SfDataPager` can be placed above or below based on the requirement to easily manage data paging.
+The Datagrid interactively supports the manipulation of data using the [SfDataPager](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager-class.html) control.
+This provides support to load data in segments when dealing with large volumes of data.
+The `SfDataPager` can be placed above or under based on the requirement to easily manage data paging.

 The Datagrid performs paging of data using the `SfDataPager`.
-To enable paging, follow the below procedure
+To enable paging, follow this procedure

 * Create a new `SfDataPager` widget, and set the [SfDataGrid.DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html) to the [SfDataPager.delegate](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/delegate.html) property.
 * Set the number of pages required to be displayed in the data pager by setting the [SfDataPager.pageCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/pageCount.html) property.
 * Set the number of buttons that should be displayed in view by setting the [SfDataPager.visibleItemsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/visibleItemsCount.html) property.
-* You can load the data for a specific page in the [handlePageChange](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/handlePageChange.html) method.
+* Load the data for a specific page in the [handlePageChange](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/handlePageChange.html) method.
 This method is called for every page navigation from the data pager.

 N> The `SfDataPager.visibleItemsCount` property default value is 5.

-The following code example illustrates using `SfDataPager` with the Datagrid control:
+The following code example illustrates using the `SfDataPager` with the Datagrid control:

 {% tabs %}
 {% highlight Dart %}